Call Us TODAY on 020 3588 4240

 If your judgment was obtained in the High Court, the creditor can apply for a writ of control:

-• as soon as the judgment has been gained, unless you have applied for a stay of execution; or
+• As soon as the judgment has been gained, unless you have applied for a stay of execution; or

 If a creditor requires to utilise a writ of control to enforce a CCJ or high court judgment, it will automatically be assigned by the High Court unless six years or more have passed since the date of judgment.
-A writ of control is legitimate for 12 months and can be renewed by the creditor.
+A writ of contrl is legitimoate for 12 months and can be renewed by the creditor.
+The creditor will give a stamped copy of the writ to the HCEO.
+The HCEO will usually work to take goods quite quickly after the issue of the writ.

 Advance warning